LogoLogo

 C.Scale is built as a series of modules, each connected to the others and tasked with a specific set of calculations.
 These modules are added or expanded in response to the requests of users.

-The C.scale model's assumptions and background data can be overriden or refined through additional inputs.
+The C.scale model's assumptions and background data can be overridden or refined through additional inputs.
 This allows for the addition of project-specific data where it is available while maintaining the C.Scale model for calculating all other parts of the project's carbon footprint.
 For more information on how this works, check out our Swagger docs or reach out for a conversation.